Ghusn-Mhsen/Wizardry_Wheels/README.md

 ## Wizardry Wheels - Microservices App
-Wizardry Wheels is a Microservices App revolutionizing item transportation with virtual magic!
+Wizardry Wheels is an App revolutionizing item transportation with virtual magic!
 Powered by advanced technologies like Node.js, TypeScript, Docker, Docker Swarm, and MongoDB, it features swift, magical deliveries using innovative tools, ensuring an efficient and unique delivery experience.